kimutai567/Kimutai-Analytics-Website/README.md

 5. Add the real authentication API and database users table.
 6. Add subscription plans and backend payment integration.
 7. Save signals, trades, and payment status in the database.
+8. Identify weak and strong spikes across the markets .